ExPlanetology/.github/profile/README.md

+### Welcome

-Welcome to the computational home of the [Experimental Planetology](https://erdw.ethz.ch/en/research/institutes/geochemistry-petrology/experimental-planetology.html) research group at the ETH Zurich led by Prof. Dr. Paolo Sossi.
+Welcome to the computational home of the [Experimental Planetology](https://erdw.ethz.ch/en/research/institutes/geochemistry-petrology/experimental-planetology.html) research group at ETH Zurich led by Prof. Dr. Paolo Sossi.

+We are based in the Department of Earth and Planetary Sciences (D-EAPS) at ETH Zurich, with a focus on understanding how planets form and evolve, both within our Solar System and in exoplanetary systems.
+Our work bridges experimental studies, geochemistry, and planetary physics, and we also translate these insights into modelling frameworks designed to be used and extended by the broader scientific community.

-### Quick links:
+### Quick links

-- [ATMODELLER](https://github.com/ExPlanetology/atmodeller): Volatile partitioning between planetary reservoirs with solubility, non-ideality, and condensation
+- [Atmodeller](https://github.com/ExPlanetology/atmodeller): Volatile partitioning between planetary reservoirs with solubility, non-ideality, and condensation

 <!--